 If you believe you require a reasonable accommodation for a disability, please contact the Office of Institutional Diversity, Equity, and Affirmative Action (IDEAA) for a consultation or visit the IDEAA website at http://ideaa.georgetown.edu/ADA/.
 The office is located on Georgetown University’s campus at 37th & O Streets, NW, Suite M36 Darnall Hall, Washington, DC 20057.
 You may reach the office by phone (202-687-4798), by email (email@example.com), or you may visit in person.

-In the Military Service section, add a line for all veteran categories that apply to you:
+In the Military Service section, add a line for all veteran categories that apply to you (CHOOSE ALL THAT APPLY):

 - Disabled Veteran: A “disabled veteran” is (1) A veteran of the U.S. military, ground, naval or air service who is entitled to compensation (or who but for the receipt of military retired pay would be entitled to compensation) under laws administered by the Secretary of Veterans Affairs, or (2) a person who was discharged or released from active duty because of a service-connected disability.

-- Other Protected Veteran: An “Other Protected Veteran” is a veteran who served on active duty in the U.S. military during a war or in a campaign or expedition for which a campaign badge is awarded.
+- Active Duty Wartime or Campaign Badge Veteran: An “active Duty Wartime or Campaign Badge Veteran” is a veteran who served on active duty in the U.S. military, ground, naval or air service during a war, or in a campaign or expedition for which a campaign badge has been authorized under the laws administered by the Department of Defense.

-- Armed Forces Service Medal Veteran: An “Armed Forces Service Medal Veteran” is a veteran who, while serving on active duty in the Armed Forces, participated in a U.S. military operation for which an Armed Forces service medal was awarded pursuant to Executive Order 12985.
+- Armed Forces Service Medal Veteran: An “Armed Forces Service Medal Veteran” is a veteran who, while serving on active duty in the U.S. military, ground, naval or air service, participated in a United States military operation for which an Armed Forces service medal was awarded pursuant to Executive Order 12985.

 First, click on the Citizenship Status folder: In the Citizenship Status field, indicate your status as a US citizen or non-US citizen: